 2) IS THERE DIVORCE IN THE PHILIPPINES?

 It is not completely true to say that there is no divorce in the Philippines.
-The Muslim Personal Code, in fact, allows for divorce under Sharia law between two Muslims.
+The Muslim Personal Code, in fact, allows for divorce under Sharia law between two Muslims, or when the husband is a Muslim.

 There is even opinion to the effect that Art.
 36 of the Family Code of the Philippines effectively operates as a divorce statute because it completely dissolves the marital union allowing the parties to remarry on the ground of psychological incapacity to annul the marriage “which may manifest itself during the marriage”.